 Prosecutor as a profession

-There is a lot of interest in the field, so there are plenty of applicants for the open prosecutor positions.
-Prosecutors are required to have a Masters degree in Law other than Master of International and Comparative Law.
-Most prosecutors also have court training.
+A prosecutor is required to have a Masters degree in Law other than Master of International and Comparative Law.
+Many prosecutors also have court training.

 Opportunity to specialise